kbd/aush/README.md

 Note that, like shell, in `aush` you don't have to manually merge in `os.environ` if you want to add new things to the environment.

+A program gets executed when a function call () is made on a `Command`.
+That returns a `Result`.
+The result has `.code`, `.stdout`, and `.stderr` members to get the results of running the command.
+Using the `Result` you can also redirect stdout to a file with `result > 'filename'`, `bool(result)` indicates success or failure of the command, and more.

 `aush` calls follow the following conventions:

 - positional arguments are passed verbatim